The Story Lab

 Taylor Schweikert is an graduate of Women’s and Gender Studies and Sociology.
 She served as an integral team member on the project Socio-cultural Dimensions of Covid-19, with a focus on youth arts-based research.
 She is a recipient of the Student-led Projects in the Arts and Creative Activity (SPArCS) award, and is interested in youth advocacy and mental health, story sharing, and arts-based research–especially when they all intertwine.

-Carly Thompson-Camptior, MA is a Ph.D. candidate in Interdisciplinary Health.
-Her research interests include contested illness experience, persistent Lyme disease, patient advocacy, embodied health movements, and medical knowledge production.
+Carly Thompson-Camptior, PhD, MA studies contested illness experience, persistent Lyme disease, patient advocacy, embodied health movements, and medical knowledge production.
 Her lab work includes research, analysis, and writing.